greg-hub/100-days-of-code/log.md

 ### Day 9: January 11, 2016 (Console Tricks)
 learning some new stuff in the console on JavaScript30.

-**Today's Progress**: New a few of them and picked up some new tricks.
+**Today's Progress**: I knew a few of them and picked up some new tricks.

 **Thoughts:** : Always a good thing learning new tricks to make my life easier.